Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 It is possible to make references to Hudson items in |SYSPRODUCTNAME|.
-There are some predefined references (job, build), but you can also create your own references if needed (see :ref:'reference-overview` for more details about references)
+There are some predefined references (job, build), but you can also create your own references if needed (see :ref:`reference-overview` for more details about references)

 Make a reference to a Job